UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Analysis and Discussion

 \subsection{Object Detection}

-{ \textbf{Overall performance.}} Significant progress has been made in object detection.
-However, the results of four state-of-the-art object detectors on the \ds dataset, presented in Figure~\ref{fig:det-p-1}(a) with the PR curves, show that there is still much room for improvement for object detectors.
-Specifically, as shown by the PR curves in Figure~\ref{fig:det-p-1}(a), the DPM and ACF methods do not perform well on vehicle detection, \ie, produce only $25.70\%$ and $46.35\%$ AP scores.
-The deep learning based R-CNN method performs slightly better than the ACF method with $48.95\%$ AP.
-Overall, the most recent CompACT~\cite{DBLP:conf/iccv/CaiMN15} algorithm achieves the best performance among the four detectors with $53.23\%$ AP.
-As shown in Figure~\ref{fig:det-p-1}(b)-(d), from the easy to hard sets, the AP scores of four detectors drops more than $15\%$, and the AP score for the classic DPM detector is only $17.62\%$ on the hard set, which indicates that much improvement is necessary for detectors to be used in challenging scenarios described in the \ds dataset.
+{\flushleft \textbf{Overall performance.}} The results of five state-of-the-art object detectors on the \ds dataset, shown in Figure \ref{fig:det-p-1}(a) with the PR curves, indicate that there remains much room for improvement for object detection algorithms.
+Specifically, the DPM and ACF methods do not perform well on vehicle detection with only $25.74\%$ and $46.44\%$ AP scores respectively.
+The R-CNN algorithm performs slightly better than the ACF method with AP score of $49.23\%$.
+The CompACT algorithm achieves more accurate results with $53.31\%$ AP score than the aforementioned methods by learning complexity-aware cascades.
+The recent proposed detectors achieve more than $60\%$ AP scores, \ie, Faster R-CNN with $62.13\%$ AP score, YOLOv3 with $76.17\%$ AP score, and RD2 with $85.35\%$ AP score.
+As shown in Figure \ref{fig:det-p-1}(b)-(d), from the {\em easy} to {\em hard} subsets, the AP scores of detectors drop $15$ to $20\%$.
+For example, the best detector RD2 only achieves $76.64\%$ AP score on the {\em hard} subset, which demonstrates that more effective detectors are needed for the challenging scenarios in the \ds dataset.

-{ \textbf{Weather.}} Weather conditions, such as rainy and night, significantly affect the performance of detectors, rendering the highest AP below $50\%$, shown in Figure~\ref{fig:det-p-2}.
-Existing object detectors do not perform well when the appearance changes caused by pool lighting conditions are significant, \eg, the best CompACT method achieves only $46.37\%$ AP at night.
-In contrast, object detectors perform relatively well in cloudy and sunny days.
+{\flushleft \textbf{Illumination.}} Most detectors are developed based on the assumption that objects can be spotted in the scenes with poor lighting conditions.
+Figure \ref{fig:det-p-2} shows that all methods achieve AP scores below $80\%$ in the {\em rainy} and {\em night} scenes, except for the RD2 algorithm, which achieves $86.59\%$ AP in the {\em night} scene.
+In contrast, object detectors perform relatively well in other scenes with better lighting conditions.
+For example, the RD2 detector achieves $89.67\%$ and $90.49\%$ AP scores in the {\em cloudy} and {\em sunny} days, respectively.